Positive company culture can be achieved by putting ping pong tables in break rooms and offering unlimited vacation time, right?

 “When performance reviews are put into scores, for example, it gets team members into a fixed mindset, not a growth mindset,” he said.
 “They retreat and either think they’ll never get better or they get aggressive and take on the attitude of, ‘you don’t know what you’re talking about.’”

 At The Motley Fool, Nate explained that managers try to inspire a growth mindset, especially when it comes to 360-degree feedback.
 When talking about development, instead of sending feedback straight to an employee’s manager, The Motley Fool team takes the manager out of the process.

 “We then pair people in a coaching program to see how to best utilize their skills and interests,” he said.

 This process helps employees feel psychologically safe—not like they are about to get attacked.
-It also helps team members think differently about how they could give back at the company.
-One example Nate gave was an outgoing tech worker gave his two-weeks notice.
+It also helps team members think differently about how they could give back to the company.
+One example Nate gave was an outgoing tech worker gave his two-week notice.

 “He told us he was putting in his resignation because he wanted to be a personal trainer and start his own business,” Nate said.
 “We had no idea, so we offered to transition him to be our wellness coordinator and it has worked out beautifully.”